sparkflows/sparkflows-docs/docs/operations/dashboard-installing-jdbc-drivers.rst

 Download the JDBC jar file for the Database you are looking to connect to.

-Copy it into fire-server-lib
+Copy it into fire-server-lib & fire-user-lib
 --------------------------

-Under the Fire installation directory, there is ``fire-server-lib`` directory.
+Under the Fire installation directory, there is ``fire-server-lib`` & ``fire-user-lib``directory.

 Copy the downloaded JDBC jar file into it.